 Achieving and maintaining good oral health is essential to looking and feeling great.
 No longer having to worry about bad breath or other oral problems is a good confidence booster.
 And having poor dental hygiene can also impair your ability to eat and speak properly in the long term.
 But how do you know if your dental habits are promoting good oral health?
-Luckily for you Dr. Folden W. Lee, your Clayton dentist, offers up some information and other tips to promote good oral hygiene!
+Luckily for you Dr. Folden W. Lee & Dr. Win Bell, your Clayton dentists, offers up some information and other tips to promote good oral hygiene!

 What is Oral Hygiene?

 Oral hygiene is the term dentist’s use in reference to keeping the mouth clean and healthy.
 Good oral hygiene means cleaning the teeth, mouth and gums regularly to prevent dental problems.
 Poor oral hygiene can lead to dental cavities, gingivitis (or gum disease), bad breath or even oral cancer.

 You’ve probably heard it many times before, but be sure to brush and floss your teeth regularly!
 You should brush your teeth at least twice per day and floss daily.
 Brushing your teeth often is the only way to remove plaque and bacterial build-up from the enamel of your teeth.
 Brushing frequently also helps remove stains created by every day habits such as drinking coffee and other dark liquids.
 Flossing regularly is going to remove remaining plaque and bacteria between the teeth.
 Remember that flossing is just as important as brushing!
 Be sure to ask your Clayton Dentist if you’re doing everything you can to promote good oral hygiene.

 Other Good Oral Hygiene Tips

 - Brush after meals (3x per day) – Take a tooth brush and tooth paste with you to work so you can brush your teeth after lunch.
 Many people with excellent oral hygiene habits tend to sneak into the bathroom after lunch for a good brushing.